 “I haven’t seen Jerin all morning.
 He was supposed to meet me here for breakfast, but he hasn’t shown.”
 Nischeen’s voice was soft with just a hint of whininess that made her sound as delicate as she appeared.
 “I know I should be more understanding.
-He’s a busy man, being captain of the ship and all, but I miss his company sometimes.”
-Her eyes flickered at Eena for a split-second, afraid she may have said something insensitive.
-A smile from her queen was reassurance that no tender feelings had been bruised.
+He’s a busy man, being captain of the ship and all.”
+Her eyes flickered at Eena for a split-second with a glint of apology, as if she regretted saying something insensitive.

-“Jerin is a fine captain,” Eena told the young lady.
+“Jerin is a fine captain,” Eena told the young lady with a reassuring smile.
 “He’s very responsible and conscientious of his crew.
 I think he is a lot like Derian in that way.”

-Nischeen gave a rapid nod, and the two fell silent for a moment.
+Nischeen gave a rapid nod, and then the two fell silent.
 Eena yearned to shift the conversation to the topic of Angelle.
-She wanted to ask how Jerin had broken the news to Nischeen that her sister was still alive.
-What kind of reaction had it elicited?
+She wanted to ask Nischeen how Jerin had broken the news to her that her sister was still alive.
 Had learning about the bizarre circumstances of Angelle’s captivity caused joy and hopefulness or anger and resentment?
 Who did she blame?
 What did she expect would happen once they reached the immortal home world of Laradine?
-Eena wondered these things but feared asking outright personal questions.
+Eena wondered about all of it but feared asking outright personal questions.
 It seemed rude and intrusive, so she continued the conversation on an easy note.

 “How do you like the ship, Nischeen?
 I was surprised when Jerin told me you were aboard.”